DanmarksAdresser/dawa-autocomplete2/README.md

 Some CSS rules must be added to the page in order to render the autocomplete suggestions correctly.
 All styling and positioning of the autocomplete suggestions is handled using CSS rules.

-The autocomplete suggestions is rendered immediately after the input-field.
+The autocomplete suggestions are rendered immediately after the input-field.
 In order to ensure that they have the same width, the input field is wrapped in a DIV-element:
 ```html
 <div class="autocomplete-container">